GlobalFishingWatch/GFW_technical_documentation/Ports-and-voyages.md

 ### Voyages:

 Voyages are a further processed dataset as they represent two port visits that bracket a transit or voyage.
 Voyages connect two **Port Visits** (as described above), but have no other requirements.
-Thus voyages can vary significantly in length as well as the time a vessel "spent" in starting or ending port.
-Note that you should use the voyages table that corresponds to the confidence level you restricted port visits to.
-For instance, if you set port visit `confidence >= 2`, then you should use the `pipe_production_vYYYYMMDD.proto_voyages_c2` table that shows voyages where both the start and end port visit had a confidence of >=2.
+Thus voyages can vary significantly in length as well as the time a vessel spends in either the starting or ending port.
+Note that you should use the voyages table that corresponds to the confidence level you have restricted port visits to.
+For instance, if you set port visit `confidence >= 2`, then you should use the `pipe_production_vYYYYMMDD.proto_voyages_c2` table that shows voyages where both the start and end port visit had a confidence of `>=2`.

 ## Caveats & Known Issues